Rita (Israeli singer): Early and personal life

-Singing and acting career
+Career

 Rita began her career in 1980 as part of a musical troupe in the Israel Defense Forces.
 In 1982, she attended the "Beit Zvi" school of acting.
 Her first exposure to the general public in Israel was at the 1986 Pre-Eurovision Song Contest (known as the Kdam-Eurovision), which decided who would represent Israel in the upcoming Eurovision Song Contest.

 Rita did not win, but her song, Shvil haBrichah garnered much interest.
 That same year, Rita starred in a production of My Fair Lady and released her self-titled debut album, Rita, which went triple platinum, selling over 120,000 copies.
 In 1987, she released the English language album Breaking Those Walls under the name of Rita Farouz.
 That album contained several English versions of her Hebrew songs from the first album as well as original material.
 Despite going gold (20,000 copies) in Israel, that album was not an international success.

 In 1988, Rita released her second album, Yemei Ha'Tom (The Days of Innocence), which was produced by her then husband, Rami Kleinstein, and which included a song by Israeli playwright Hanoch Levin.
 In 1988 and 1989 she was chosen as Singer of the Year by Israel's national radio station.

 In 1990, Rita represented Israel in the Eurovision Song Contest with Shara Barkhovot (Singing in the Streets), but only achieved 18th place.
 After a brief hiatus, Rita returned in 1994 with her third album, Ahava Gedola (A Great Love), which led to a three-year tour around the country.
 Tahanot Bazman (Stations in Time) was released in 1996, consisting mainly of previously unreleased material.

 In 1995, Rita voiced Pocahontas in the Hebrew dubbed version of the animated Disney film Pocahontas, including the songs.
 In 1998, Rita was invited to sing the Israeli national anthem Hatikvah (The Hope) at Israel's jubilee celebration Paamonei ha'yovel (The Jubilee Bells).
 There was a minor uproar concerning her fee, which was deemed exorbitant by some, but she was convinced to appear following a call from Prime Minister Benjamin Netanyahu.
 She reportedly donated the money to charity.

+In 1999, Rita released Tiftakh Halon (Open a Window).
+Her song, "Bo (your soul)" was featured prominently in the 2002 Israeli film, Yossi & Jagger.